hermantai/codepath-NYTimesSearch/README.md

   * Fix the issue of EndlessRecyclerViewScrollListener does not load more items if the network is interrupted or an API call has an error because it is stuck at "loading" state.
+  * Hide the ToolBar when scrolling the WebView down to achieve fullscreen viewing of the article.

 ## Video Walkthrough